sai-keerthan/Password-Manager/README.md

 HOW TO RUN?

 1. After Installing all the above softwares, Open IntelliJ > View > Tool Windows > database browser > then choose connect and give your oracle database's username and password.
-2. After getting connected to oracle databse, test a sample query in DATABASE EXECUTION WINDOW from TOOL Windows.
+2. After getting connected to oracle database, test a sample query in DATABASE EXECUTION WINDOW from TOOL Windows.
-3. Now run the program with necessary changes and requirements according to the database.
+3. Now run the program with necessary changes and requirements according to your database credentials.

 THANK YOU.